 No. 3: Be Clear About Things that Aren’t Working for You

 Pick one or two areas to focus on.
 Avoid accusation and don’t be defensive.
-Tell your partner how her words and actions (or inaction) make you feel, but try to see things from her perspective.
+Tell your partner how their words and actions (or inaction) make you feel, but try to see things from their perspective.
 Listen more than you speak.
 If you think you’ll have trouble finding the right words, practice out loud beforehand.

-No. 4: Have Your Partner Explain How ADHD Affects Him
+No. 4: Have Your Partner Explain How ADHD Affects Them

-He should realize that ADHD symptoms explain his behavior, but they do not excuse it.
+They should realize that ADHD symptoms explain the behavior, but do not excuse it.
 Don’t harp on past failures or disappointments.
 The fact that things haven’t worked doesn’t mean they can’t change.

 No. 5: Accept Reality — Even If You Don’t Like It

 Most people with ADHD put off tasks they find difficult or boring.
 They lose track of time, and are frequently disorganized.
 Play to each other’s strengths.
-You might agree to take on the bill-paying and balance the checkbook while your partner mows the lawn, which allows him to be outside moving around.
+You might agree to take on the bill-paying and balance the checkbook while your partner mows the lawn.

 When you divide chores, be specific.
 What does a request to “keep the bathroom in order” mean?
 Very little to most people, and less to the person with ADHD.
 Clarify expectations, tasks, and the frequency of doing them.